ConnectedHumber/Bus-Terminal-Signs/Code/README.md

 Note that the panels can be programmed when the display is off (see `displayOn()`)

+Commands that alter pixels do not change the display.
+You must call `Panel.display()` to update the panel, after setting the pixels.

 ## Includes

 Your code needs these includes: